Skip to main content

 The 2D assessment graph

 If enabled by your company, the first part of the Performance Review is a 2D graph that lets you self-select your performance in a visual manner.
 Simply place the dot using your mouse.
-Click on the ‘Reviewer Side’ option in the top-right and corner (where you will also open your Helpful Resources sidebar), and you’ll notice that your manager will do the same.
-You’ll soon find out from a high-level overview how aligned you are!

 The default scales for the axes are “Results” and “Behavior”.
 The higher you place the dot, the better you think you’ve achieved your goals and executed according to your job description.
-Behavior typically represents “soft skills.”
-So if you’ve been great about helping coworkers out, mentoring junior staff and living the company values, you should place the dot in the far right.
+Behavior typically represents “soft skills,” so if you’ve been great about helping coworkers out, mentoring junior staff, and living the company values, you should place the dot in the far right.

 Writing your self-assessment